- Catalog – Ad Fontes

 Links to all electronic subscriptions are available from the Research Databases webpage.
 Most subscriptions do not require any password; you will be automatically logged in to the subscription when you click on the link from within the law school.
 When accessing subscriptions from off-campus you will be asked for your Liberty University username and password.
 Once entered, you will have the same access as if you were on campus.

 Law faculty may check out any item from the law library, including reference and reserve materials.
 Faculty research assistants may check out items on behalf of the faculty member for whom they work.
 The general borrowing period for law faculty is one semester, but arrangements can be made for a longer period if necessary.
-Please coordinate borrowing issues with the associate librarian for Access or the Circulation Desk supervisor.
+Please coordinate borrowing issues with the Associate Librarian for Access Emerging Technologies.